giacomo-dantonio/hermann/README.md

   audio output of the pi.
 Its audio output is connected directly to the old speaker of the Säntis.

+The following libraries are required:

+- RPi.GPIO
+- spidev
+- pyalsaaudio

 To run the code, just run the module hermann.py.
 The code should be run as root.
 For example: